-Code of Federal Regulation (CFR) 32 Part 117, National Industrial Security Program Operating Manual (NISPOM) requires the reporting of suspicious contacts, behaviors, and activities.
+Code of Federal Regulation (CFR) 32 Part 117, National Industrial Security Program Operating Manual (NISPOM) requires reporting suspicious contacts, behaviors, and activities.

-If you suspect you or your company has been targeted, report it immediately.
-Recognizing and reporting indicators is critical to disrupting CI threats and mitigating risks.
-Reporting allows us to share and address risks together.
+If you suspect you or your company have been targeted, report it immediately.
+Recognizing and reporting indicators is critical to disrupting counterintelligence (CI) threats and mitigating risks.